 Overhead view of two roasted garlic bulbs on foil.

-Roasted garlic is rich and buttery, with smooth, mellow flavours of garlic.
-That harsh, pungent bite that you’re used to from raw garlic is gone, and in its place is garlic that’s tender, caramelized, and something you can literally eat it on its own.
+Oven-roasted garlic is easily one of my top five favourite foods!
+As if garlic wasn’t incredible enough, roasting brings out its flavours like you wouldn’t believe.
+What does roasted garlic taste like?
+So glad you asked.
+Imagine rich, buttery cloves with the smooth, mellow flavours of garlic.
+That harsh, pungent bite of raw garlic is gone, and in its place is garlic that’s softened, caramelized, and something you can add to countless recipes or spread over toast on its own.

-While you can use regular garlic in recipes where I call for roasted garlic (like this baba ghanoush), I recommend using roasted garlic!
-It lasts a long time in the fridge and you can roast several heads of garlic at once, keeping them on hand for whenever you need them.
+• It stores like a dream.
+Roasted garlic lasts a long time in the fridge, and you can roast several heads of garlic at once, keeping them on hand for whenever you need them.

 Bulbs of garlic on a wood board with a knife.